RISC-KC/basic_rv32s/guidelines/development_log.md

 I fought all day with the toolchain and Dhrystone compilation.
 In the end, the SiFive-distributed toolchain preset didn’t support rv32i-ilp32, so I had to download the toolchain again from RISC-V GNU GCC and build it from scratch with ./configure and make, which takes quite a while; the internet kept cutting out (military), so I made almost no progress.
 Still, I learned quite a bit about using msys2 mingw64 and installing the toolchain, etc.
-I need a linker and a gcc toolchain, install the base files for that, and so on…
+I need a linker and a gcc toolchain, install the base files for that, and so on...

 ### [2025.06.15.]